 DRAWDOWN CERTIFICATION AND DRAWDOWN PROCEDURES

-Section 5.1 Certification Procedure. (a) With respect to each Tranche other than the Hawaii I Tranches, Enron shall deliver to the Agent an Asset Notice and an Asset Summary describing the proposed Asset Structure in accordance with Section 5.1(b).
+Section 5.1 Certification Procedure. (a) With respect to each Tranche other than the Hawaii Tranches, and the Hawaii I Tranches, Enron shall deliver to the Agent an Asset Notice and an Asset Summary describing the proposed Asset Structure in accordance with Section 5.1(b).
 The Agent and the Subscriber (pursuant to the Subscription Agreement) both acting reasonably, shall elect whether to make the confirmation specified in paragraph (A), (B) or (C) of the form of acknowledgment attached to such Asset Notice and:

 (i) if the Agent and the Subscriber elect to make the confirmation specified in paragraph (A) of the acknowledgment attached to the Asset Notice, the Agent shall duly complete and execute such acknowledgment and deliver it to Enron within 5 Business Days of receipt by the Agent of the Asset Notice and Asset Summary, and a copy of the Asset Notice (but not the Asset Summary) to the Trust and each Lender.
 If a Lender requests a copy of the Asset Summary, the Agent shall not deliver it to the Lender until the Lender obtains, and delivers to the Agent, Enron=s prior written consent to such delivery, which consent shall not be unreasonably withheld by Enron (subject to the applicable Lender making confidentiality undertakings to Enron or the respective Sponsor with respect to the Asset Summary as Enron or the respective Sponsor may reasonably require; provided that Enron or the respective Sponsor, as the case may be, is bound to substantially similar confidentiality undertakings relating to the Underlying Assets);